Go to: ROMEGREECEFORTHCOMING MOVIES HAIL SHAKESPEARE!

 HERCULES & THE PRINCESS OF TROY TV pilot for a Hercules series with Gordon Scott — who isn’t dubbed!
 Triple-feature includes Atlas in the Land of the Cyclops and Giants of Rome.
 GIANT OF METROPOLIS Bizarre sci-fi about a muscular hero tormented by the tyrant of a doomed futuristic city.
 Bonus interview with the late, great Gordon Mitchell.

 GLADIATORS 2-disk set includes Gladiators Seven, Giants of Rome, Rebel Gladiators, and Duel of the Champions.
 Alan Ladd, Dan Vadis, Jacques Sernas, Alan Steel, and Richard Harrison star.
-GLADIATORS COLLECTOR’S EDITION 2-disk set includes Gladiators Seven, Giants of Rome, Rebel Gladiators, and Invincible Gladiator.
-Richard Harrison, Dan Vadis, and Alan Steel star.
+GLADIATORS COLLECTOR’S EDITION 2-disk set includes Gladiators Seven (widescreen) Giants of Rome, Rebel Gladiators, and Invincible Gladiator.
+Dan Vadis, Richard Harrison, and Alan Steel star.

 THE WITCH’S CURSE Maciste goes on a mission beyond sorcery and death in one of the strangest and most dreamlike movies of the genre.
 The chef-d’oeuvre of the magnificent Kirk Morris.
-SAMSON & THE SEVEN MIRACLES OF THE WORLD Gordon Scott (of Tarzan fame) takes a Sword & Sandal trip to China.
-Yoko Tani co-stars.
+HERCULES AGAINST THE MONGOLS starring Mark Forest, plus Hercules and the Masked Rider starring Alan Steel; two adventures that take the hero far from ancient Greece!

 SAMSON Brad Harris and Alan Steel are the heroes determined to save their kingdom from a wicked schemer played by French pop star Serge Gainsbourg (“Je t’aime...moi non plus”).
 HERCULES AGAINST THE MOON MEN Whacked-out widescreen wonder with Alan Steel as Hercules.
 Plus the bizarre The Witch’s Curse starring Kirk Morris.